Precise Puppy 5.7.1 review – a small and swift linux distro

 - Pmusic - player for audio files like mp3

 Multimedia is sought everywhere, whether its a full desktop, or a mini netbook.
-And puppy linus is well equipped with multimedia capabilities.
+And puppy linux is well equipped with multimedia capabilities.
 Mp3 files, flash, youtube videos all play very well.
 However running youtube videos is resource intensive so unless you have decend hardware resources you may not want to do this.

 Pmusic is a lightweight music player and could play mp3 files right away.
 Did not try any video yet, but I guess they too would play well.
 Other multimedia apps can be installed from the package manager if needed.